assembleco/assemble/README.md

 flow.trigger("slack/message", { message: "Running flow with: " + flow.input.message })
 ```

-Each flow has defined input values, defined with json-schema.
+Each building block has defined input values, defined with json-schema.
 It is likely that the implementation will switch to protocol buffers
 to better support versioned schemas.